-In Section 802 of the Consolidated Appropriations Act of 2004, the U.S. Congress included a Directive to the Secretary of Commerce to establish, in consultation with the North Pacific Fishery Management Council (the Council), a pilot program for management of three primary rockfish species in the Central Gulf of Alaska (CGOA): Pacific Ocean perch (POP), northern rockfish (NR), and pelagic shelf rockfish fisheries (PSR1).
+In Section 802 of the Consolidated Appropriations Act of 2004, the U.S. Congress included a Directive to the Secretary of Commerce to establish, in consultation with the North Pacific Fishery Management Council (the Council), a pilot program for management of three primary rockfish species in the Central Gulf of Alaska (CGOA): Pacific Ocean perch (POP), northern rockfish (NR), and pelagic shelf rockfish fisheries (PSR).
 The ensuing catcher vessel Rockfish Pilot Program (RPP) allowed each catcher vessel/harvester to join a cooperative in association with the processor to which it delivered the most pounds of CGOA rockfish during the processor qualifying period.
 Each cooperative receives an annual harvest share allocation based on the qualified harvest history of its members (combined vessel quota shares or QS).
-In addition to the allocation of target rockfish, catcher vessel cooperatives also receive allocations of secondary species, which include sablefish, Pacific cod, and thornyhead rockfish along with an allocation of halibut PSC mortality.
-Allocations to the catcher vessel sector are based on the average percentage of retained secondary catch or halibut PSC mortality in the target rockfish fisheries during the qualifying period.
+In addition to the allocation of target rockfish, catcher vessel sector are based on the average percentage of retained secondary catch or halibut PSC mortality in the target rockfish fisheries during the qualifying period.
 These allocations are distributed to the cooperative members based on the amount of primary rockfish that the cooperative member holds.